-Ken Price leads LCRA’s wholesale power group, overseeing its commercial and wholesale customer teams as well as LCRA’s power generation facilities.
+Ken Price leads LCRA’s wholesale power group, including its commercial team, wholesale customer team and power generation facilities, and also leads LCRA’s economic development group.
 Ken has more than 30 years’ experience in the wholesale power business.
-Prior to joining LCRA, Ken was senior director at Luminant.
-He most recently led its short-term commercial power activities, including running the largest qualified scheduling entity in the Electric Reliability Council of Texas market.
-During his tenure at Luminant, Ken led its transition to the Texas nodal power market, led teams that analyzed and structured a wide variety of wholesale power acquisitions, mergers and investment projects in the U.S. and the U.K., and optimized solid-fuel expenditures for one of the largest coal consumers in the nation.
+Prior to joining LCRA, Ken spent his career at what is now Oncor Electric and Vistra Energy.
+During his time at Vistra Energy, Ken led its transition to the Texas nodal power market; led teams that analyzed and structured a wide variety of wholesale power acquisitions, mergers and investment projects in the U.S. and the U.K.; and optimized fuel expenditures for one of the largest power generators in the nation.
 Ken holds a Bachelor of Science in electrical engineering with honors from The University of Texas at Austin.
 He is a licensed professional engineer in Texas and a senior member and member of the honor society of the Institute of Electrical and Electronics Engineers.

 Executive Vice President of Transmission